dstroot/readme/README.md

 * **If/When I ask you to do something that feels poorly defined you should ask me for both clarification and a call on importance**.
 I might still be brainstorming.
 These questions can save everyone a lot of time.

 * **I've been called blunt**.
 My goal is to effectively communicate, but I feel time pressure too.
 Sometimes I deliver "the goods" without appropriate social niceties.
-I value candor, and I am not big on small talk.
+I value candor, I am poor at expressing empathy, and I am not big on small talk.
 I've always been this way.

-* **Ask assertive versus tell assertive**.
-When you need to ask me to do something, ask me.
-I respond incredibly well to ask assertiveness (“Dan, can you help with X?”).
-I respond poorly to being told what to do.
-I have been this way since I was a kid and I probably need therapy.

-* People stating opinions as facts are a trigger for me.
+I probably need therapy.

-* People who gossip are a trigger for me.
+* People who gossip and/or "stir things up" are a trigger for me.